TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Brainstorming & Planning (coremod).md

 			- Cold Chest
 			- Freezer
 		- GMO entities?
-	- Mixins for Vanilla to give furnaces ash slots.
+	- Custom furnace that has an ash slot
+		- +1 ash for every fuel item that gets burnt
+		- The furnace stops working if the ash slot is full
 	- [[Brainstorming & Planning (main pack)#^2ecbec|Multiblock Kits]]
 	- No recipes.
 This coremod is for a pack with KubeJS.